Toviyah-tech/Toviyah-Portfolio/README.md

 # Hi, I'm Toviyah

-I'm a fast learning data analyst with a background in Statistics and IBM Data Analyst in Coursera - now building impactful projects in Excel, R, SQL, Tableau, and Python.
+I am a fast learning data analyst with a background in Statistics and IBM Data Analyst in Coursera - now building impactful projects in Excel, R, SQL, Tableau, and Python.

 ## Tools I work with
 - Microsoft Excel